Code of Conduct

 Licensees shall provide a safe and healthy workplace setting to prevent accidents and injury to health arising out of, linked with, or occurring in the course of work or as a result of the operation of licensee's facilities.
 Workers shall receive regular health and safety training.
 Further, licensees shall have the responsibility to ensure that its direct operations and those of any subcontractors comply with workplace safety and health regulations established by the national government where the production facility is located.
 Licensees shall adopt responsible measures to mitigate negative impacts that the workplace has on the environment.

 Hours of Work

 Employers shall not require workers to work more than the regular and overtime hours allowed by the law of the country where the workers are employed.
 Licensees shall allow workers at least 24 consecutive hours of rest in every seven-day period.
 All overtime work shall be consensual.
 Employers shall compensate all overtime work at a premium rate.
-Other than in extraordinary circumstances, the sum of regular and overtime house in a week shall not exceed 60 hours.
+Other than in extraordinary circumstances, the sum of regular and overtime hours in a week shall not exceed 60 hours.

 Every worker has a right to compensation for a regular work week to meet the worker's basic needs and some discretionary income.
 Employers shall pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, and provide any fringe benefits required by law or contract.

 Any company that determines to adopt the Workplace Code of Conduct shall, in addition to complying with all applicable laws of the country of manufacture, comply with and support the Workplace Code of Conduct and shall apply the higher standard in cases of differences or conflicts.
 Any company that determines to adopt the Workplace Code of Conduct also shall require its licensees and contractors and, in the case of a retailer, its suppliers to comply with applicable local laws and with this Code and to apply the higher standard in cases of differences or conflicts.